 Broadcasting

 Jayne’s popularity gave her a job at the NFL Today in 1978.
-When she started the sports host, she created history.
+When she started as a sports host, she created history.

 Her presence brought seven million viewers to the CBS show.
 Kennedy interviewed players.
 There she displayed a command of NFL statistics and team rosters.

-Moreover, Jayne also auditioned for an NBC television series called Speak Up, America, which went well.
+Moreover, Jayne also auditioned for an N.B.C. television series, Speak Up, America, which went well.
 But later, she was replaced by the NFL.

 In the 1980s, Jayne was diagnosed with endometriosis -a condition in which cells similar to those in the endometrium, the layer of tissue that normally covers the inside of the uterus, grows outside the uterus.